Safer Braver Spaces & Access Manifesto

 -

-Ask people to disclose their specific conditions / diagnosis / ask for medical details.
+Ask people to disclose their specific conditions and diagnosis, or ask for medical details.

 -